 Through USAID’s Financial Access for Investing in the Development of Afghanistan project, Chemonics built the capacity of Afghan financial institutions to provide effective financing to agribusinesses and develop a legal framework and market infrastructure in which financial sector institutions and their business partners create value that provides opportunity for all Afghans.

-The project supports MSMEs by delivering innovative financial products and services, linking retail financial institutions with existing value chain relationships and agricultural networks to lower transaction costs and risk, and providing comprehensive advisory services that reduce risk and increase profit for Afghan financial institutions.
-Through this project, Chemonics builds the capacity of financial sector associations, training providers, and infrastructure organizations to deliver necessary support to lenders.
-The project creates an enabling environment for lenders and their business clients that reduces risk and increases certainty to improve economic growth in Afghanistan.
+The project supportedMSMEs by delivering innovative financial products and services, linking retail financial institutions with existing value chain relationships and agricultural networks to lower transaction costs and risk, and providing comprehensive advisory services that reduce risk and increase profit for Afghan financial institutions.
+Through this project, Chemonics built the capacity of financial sector associations and trained providers and infrastructure organizations to deliver necessary support to lenders.
+The project created an enabling environment for lenders and their business clients that reduces risk and increases certainty to improve economic growth in Afghanistan.